FIVE MOST SURPRISING FINDS

 U.S. Census Bureau, 2022

-This is not a story about choice, though choice is a component of it.
+This is not a story about choice, though choice plays a part.
 It is not a story about freedom from an outdated institution, though some will frame it that way.
-It is a story about a set of conditions — economic, structural, historical, and cultural — that have combined to make marriage functionally inaccessible for a large proportion of Black adults, and about the consequences that flow from that inaccessibility into the lives of children who had no say in the matter.
+It is a story about a set of conditions — economic, structural, historical, and cultural — that have combined to make marriage functionally out of reach for a large share of Black adults.
+The consequences flow directly into the lives of children who had no say in the matter.

-The never-married rate is the door through which the most devastating outcomes for Black children enter, and the fact that America would rather discuss divorce — a less uncomfortable topic, a more racially universal one — is itself a symptom of the evasion that has characterized this conversation for sixty years.
+The never-married rate is the door through which the most devastating outcomes for Black children enter.
+The fact that America would rather discuss divorce — a less uncomfortable topic, a more racially universal one — is itself a symptom of the evasion that has shaped this conversation for sixty years.

 The Arithmetic of Never

 The difference between divorce and never marrying matters because the consequences are fundamentally different — not just a matter of degree.
-A person who marries and divorces has participated in the economic and social institution of marriage:
+A person who marries and divorces has at least participated in the economic and social institution of marriage.
+That participation brings real advantages.

 Even after divorce, some of these advantages persist.
 A person who never marries has never had access to any of them.